sukanya-joshi/Snowflake_Churn_Intelligence_Agent/README.md

 <img width="1693" height="831" alt="Screenshot 2025-10-15 at 3 12 08 PM" src="https://github.com/user-attachments/assets/58a54266-92ea-4b32-afa2-d0915dc711c0" />
 <img width="1691" height="893" alt="Screenshot 2025-10-15 at 3 12 22 PM" src="https://github.com/user-attachments/assets/0613421a-c7a7-4be5-a7ac-51038a17a69a" />

+### End-to-end implementation (with ML):

+1. Upload CUSTOMER_CHURN_DATA.csv into a Snowflake table.

+2. Import and run the Churn_ML_Modeling.ipynb into a Container Runtime Notebook using Snowsight.
+Once you run this, there will be a table that gets saved called "CHURN_DATA_EXPLANATIONS".
+This is the same data as the CHURN_DATA_EXPLANATIONS.csv in the repo.

+3. Repeat Steps 2-5 from the Easiest Implementation of Streamlit App (without ML) section at the top.